Patagonia Sun Mask

 - Easily converts into a hat, headband, neck gaiter or wristband

-- Artists by color code: Ryan Sharpe (RSHF), Kenny Clarke (RWHG and EOBR), Paul Puckett (TPWH), Jeff McKay (RSBW), Patagonia Original Art (FCAT, FZPR, TFCP, VFTA, FZTA)
+- Artists by color: Kenny Clarke ( RWHG); Paul Puckett (TPWH); Patagonia original art (FCAT, FZPR, TFCP, FZTA)

 - 51 g (1.8 oz)

-4.6-oz 94% polyester/6% elastane circular-knit jersey with high wick, Polygiene® permanent odor control and 50+ UPF sun protection.
+4.6-oz 94% polyester (35% recycled)/6% elastane circular-knit jersey with high-wicking Polygiene® permanent odor control and 50+ UPF sun protection.

 Lacking fur, feathers or scales, we humans have to think up clever ways to protect ourselves from the sun.
 Products with the UPF designation provide built-in sun protection that won’t wear off.